Erie has COVID-19 vaccine appointments available for anyone age 6 months and up! You do not have to be an Erie patient to get the vaccine at Erie.

-Most people report that the side effects are more noticeable after the second dose (if it is a two-dose vaccine).
 Any side effects typically go away after a day or two.

 COVID-19 can be serious, and even deadly, and there is no way to know how the virus will affect you.
 And even if you catch the virus and don’t get very sick, you could still spread the disease to friends, family, and others around you.
 COVID-19 has proven to have much more serious symptoms than the side effects of the COVID-19 vaccine.
 The vaccine is by far the safer bet.
-Public health experts say that it would be well after 2021 for enough people in the US to become naturally immune to COVID-19, and that without a vaccine, hundreds of thousands more people will die.

 The only people who cannot receive the COVID-19 vaccine are people with a history of severe allergies to its ingredients.
 Anyone with a history of severe allergic reaction (anaphylaxis) can still receive the vaccine but will be monitored for 15 minutes longer after vaccination to ensure they are safe.
 People with mild to moderate allergies to food, the environment or medications are still highly encouraged to receive the COVID-19 vaccine.
 If you have further questions, talk to your healthcare provider.

 Yes!
 The CDC recommends the COVID-19 vaccine for people who are pregnant and breastfeeding.